albar965/albar965.github.io/littlenavmap-faq.md

 The map does not jump randomly.
 The level of zoom changes to keep aircraft and the next flight plan waypoint centered.

 The default behavior is to keep aircraft and next flight plan waypoint on the screen once one flight plan leg is active (magenta), i.e. you're flying.
-You can move around the map manually but LNM jumps back to aircraft and waypoint after a while.
+You can move around the map manually but _Little Navmap_ jumps back to aircraft and waypoint after a while.
 All this is configurable in options on page [Little Navmap User Manual - Simulator Aircraft](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/OPTIONS.html#simulator-aircraft).

 You can also revert to simple aircraft centering, for example.
 The default values might be confusing first but they are like that to reduce the need for manual zooming.